-This 12-unit 3-story apartment building in Overtown is getting a full gut rehab.
-The CRA is funding developer Upturn Group to fix the roof, windows, and add new appliances.
-A portion of the units in the building will be rent-restricted and a portion will be market rate.
+This 12-unit 3-story apartment building in Overtown has gotten a full gut rehab and a facelift.
+The CRA is funding developer Upturn Group to fix the roof, windows, drywall, plumbing, railings, and stairs and to add new appliances and floors.
+A portion of the units in the building are rent-restricted and a portion are market rate.